AaltoSciComp/python-for-scicomp/content/data-formats.rst

     risky as they can contain arbitrary executable code.

 `Pickle <https://docs.python.org/3/library/pickle.html>`__ is Python's own serialization library.
-It allows you to store Python objects into a binary file.
-It is not a format you will want to use in the long term.
+It allows you to store Python objects into a binary file, but it is not a format you will want to use for long term storage or data sharing.
 It is best suited for debugging your code by saving the Python variables for later inspection::

     import pickle